2 Methods

 The following specifications for each classifier were used for tuning hyperparameters:

-• rf and xgb: The number of trees were fixed at 500.
-Other hyperparameters were tuned across 10 randomly selected points in a latin hypercube design.
+• xgb: The number of trees was fixed at 500.
+Seven other hyperparameters were tuned across 10 randomly selected points in a space-filling parameter grid design:

-• svm: Both the cost and sigma hyperparameters were tuned across 10 randomly selected points in a latin hypercube design.
+• svm: The cost and sigma hyperparameters were tuned across 10 randomly selected points in a space-filling parameter grid design.
 We tuned the cost parameter in the range [1, 8].
-The range for tuning the sigma parameter was obtained from the 10% and 90% quantiles of the estimation using the kernlab::sigest() function.
+The range for tuning the sigma parameter was obtained from the 10% and 90% quantiles of the estimates from the kernlab::sigest() function.

 The hyperparameter combination that resulted in the highest average F1-score across the inner training sets was selected for each classifier to use as the model for assessing prediction performance in the outer training loop.